KaiKaizxc/KaiKaizxc/README.md

 - 👋 Hi, I’m Lin Kai!.
 - 👀 I’m interested in ... software engineering!
 More specifically, frontend and machine learning.
+Others include: Linear Algebra, Statistics, Data Mining and Computer Networks
 - 🌱 I’m strong in problem solving and well versed in multiple languages / tools.
 - 💞️ I'm looking for internship opportunities, feel free to reach out to me!
 - 📫 How to reach me: Email me Linkaizxc@gmail.com